Skip to main content

 REEP GREEN SOLUTIONS

-Reep Green Solutions transitioned to working remotely when the COVID-19 pandemic began, and has continued to work from home after that.
-Reep's board approved a Remote Work Policy in 2022 that outlines the parameters, principles and supports available to best assist employees in successfully working from home.
+Reep Green Solutions has implemented a Remote Work Policy in 2022 that outlines the parameters, principles and supports available to best assist employees in successfully working from home.
+Employees receive regular training on how best to manage the challenges of working remotely.

 SUSTAINABLE WATERLOO REGION